rneuhausler/coralModel-analyses/README.md

 ### Outputs

 Currently, `coralModelTest.py` plots

  1. The initial and final spatial configurations of the instance `Reef()`, side-by-side
  2. The timeseries of each type's count for the 100 runs
  3. The timeseries for 100 simulations averaged

-However, throughout the code, the spatial distribution of the types at each timestep of a simulation is stored and can therefore also be save and/or plotted.
+However, throughout the code, the spatial distribution of the types at each timestep of a simulation is stored and can therefore also be saved and/or plotted.
 To save this file, uncomment line 61 (#np.savetxt("modelOutput.csv", types, delimiter=",")).
 This is currently commented out due to the large size of the file that it currently generates.

-### Running `coralModelTest.py`
+### Running coralModelTest.py

 To run the example script, follow the following instructions: